rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 | **Purpose** | Internal communication | Load balancing and routing | Cross-host communication |
 | **Created by** | Docker Compose | Docker Swarm | Docker Swarm |

 We will look at `Docker Swarm` next.
-If you have completed the tutorial this far, then **you have completed** the deployment of Dockerized application on a single host.
+If you have completed the tutorial this far, then **you have completed** the deployment of the Dockerizethe d application on a single host.
 There are many other things you can do with the application, such as:
 - Check logs of the services: `docker compose logs -f consumer`
 - Scaling the services
 - Stop the application: `docker compose down`

-### Questions
+#### Questions
 1. What does `depends_on` do in the `docker-compose.yml` file?
 2. Can you access the producer service in a browser?

+### Scenario 02: On Different Machines
+Now, we will **scale the services across multiple Raspberry Pis**.
+We will learn the process of setting up a Docker Swarm cluster using multiple Raspberry Pis.
+Docker Swarm is a container orchestration tool that allows you to manage multiple Docker hosts as a single virtual system.